 Coq is an industry-grade interactive proof assistant that allows users to:

 - write programs and specifications in an embedded functional language called Gallina, prove properties about these programs, compile them to executable code, and run the verified programs

 - step through proofs one line at a time, similarly to a debugger, in order to modify and develop the proofs as you go along.

-SPARK is an industry-grade programming language for writing safety-critical systems, used by Boeing, Airbus, Lockheed-Martin, Toyota, NVIDIA, and others.
-SPARK allows you to
+Frama-C is an industry-grade automated proof assistant for the C programming language, used by NASA, Airbus, Thales, EdF, Mitsubishi, and others.
+Frama-C allows you to

-- prove that a program satisfies its specification using third-party automatic or interactive theorem provers.
+- prove that a C program satisfies its specification using third-party automatic or interactive theorem provers.

 Tying it all together

 Coq is very expressive allowing you to reason about a wide variety of programs and theorems; Frama-C has support for a wide variety of interactive and automatic proof assistants giving you a lot of freedom in how you approach your verification tasks.